tomstanier/tomrecipes/_recipes/traditional-chap-chae.md

 ## Ingredients:

-\-1 package of sweet potato noodles
+-1 package of sweet potato noodles

-\-1/2 cup of sliced mushrooms
+-½ cup of sliced mushrooms

-\-1/2 cup of sliced carrots -
+-½ cup of sliced carrots

-\-1/2 cup of sliced bell peppers
+-½ cup of sliced bell peppers

-\-1/4 cup of soy sauce
+-¼ cup of soy sauce

-\-2 tablespoons of sesame oil
+-2 tablespoons of sesame oil

-\-1 tablespoon of sugar
+-1 tablespoon of sugar

-\-3 cloves of garlic, minced
+-3 cloves of garlic, minced

-\-1/4 teaspoon of ground black pepper
+-¼ teaspoon of ground black pepper

-\-Optional: 1/2 pound of beef or chicken, cut into thin strips
+-Optional: ½ pound of beef or chicken, cut into thin strips

 ## Instructions: